What Is Lymphatic Drainage Massage and Does It Work?

-Lymph drainage massage is a form of gentle massage that is supposed to “clear out” congested lymph nodes in a particular area of your body by performing a series of rhythmic, compressive strokes along lymph vessels.
+Lymph drainage massage (or manual lymphatic drainage, MLD) is a type of gentle massage that is supposed to reduce swelling in the limbs due to fluid buildup.
+It may help “clear out” congested lymph nodes in a particular area of your body by performing a series of rhythmic, compressive strokes along lymph vessels.
 Practitioners claim that it can reduce edema, swelling, and/or inflammation from lymphatic disorders or trauma to your body.

-Developed as a way to combat lymphedema and lymph system ailments, MLD may be recommended as part of a Complete Decongestive Therapy plan, or as part of a post-operative breast cancer or other oncological treatment.
+Developed as a way to combat lymphedema and lymph system ailments, MLD may be recommended as part of a Complete Decongestive Therapy plan or as part of a post-operative breast cancer or other cancer treatment.

 Let’s take a look!